egonw/OpenPaleo/README.md

 We strongly encourage others to participate in the project, propose their own ideas, and to contribute or re-use any of the data or other information available here.

+Ultimately, this information might prove useful in developing standards, protocols, and best practices for palaeontological research and publishing.

 ## Data sources

 ### Google Scholar